Vincit/db-errors/README.md

 library wraps those errors to error classes that are the same for all drivers.
 The wrapped error classes also expose useful information about the errors.

+# Contributions and suggestions are most welcome

+Currently very basic set of errors are handled.
+If you have and idea for an error we should handle, please open an issue and we'll see what we can do to add it.

 <br>
 <br>